ChaKrenz/WebDesignProject/README.md

 #### Controls

+- **View Panning:** Use the mouse to shift perspectivie similar to minecraft.
+This should be a first person point of view and there should be some screen shake to make it look as if the user is running.
 - **Movement:** `W`, `A`, `S`, `D` keys for forward, left, back, and right movement.
 - **Jump:** `Space` to jump, with controlled height based on how long the key is held.
 - **Inventory Access:** `E` key to open the inventory, allowing players to view and equip items.